 - 4.2.1.
-Catalytic Reduction Devices (1C-12C, 18C-23C) - a.
+Oxidization Catalyst Control Devices (1C-12C) - a.
 The permittee shall regularly inspect, properly maintain and/or replace catalytic reduction devices and auxiliary air pollution control devices to ensure functional and effective operation of the engine's physical and operational design.
 The permittee shall ensure proper operation, maintenance and performance of catalytic reduction devices and auxiliary air pollution control devices by: - 1.
 Maintaining proper operation of the automatic air/fuel ratio controller or automatic feedback controller. - 2.
 Following operating and maintenance recommendations of the catalyst element manufacturer.

 4.3.1.
-See Facility-Wide Testing Requirements Section 3.3 and requirements of conditions 9.3.1, 10.2.1, and 10.2.2.
+See Facility-Wide Testing Requirements Section 3.3 and Testing Requirements of Sections 9.3 and 10.2.

 4.4.1.
-To demonstrate compliance with permit condition 4.1.5 the permittee shall maintain records of all catalytic reduction device maintenance.
+To demonstrate compliance with section 4.1.4 the permittee shall maintain records of all catalytic reduction device maintenance.
 Said records shall be maintained on site or in a readily accessible off-site location maintained by the permittee for a period of five (5) years.
 Said records shall be readily available to the Director of the Division of Air Quality or his/her duly authorized representative for expeditious inspection and review.
 Any records submitted to the agency pursuant to a requirement of this permit or upon request by the Director shall be certified by a responsible official.
+[45CSR13, R13-3354, Condition 5.4.1]